cloudmesh-community/book/chapters/class/516/syllabus-2019.md

     final submission.

   * This will take usually take place through the Lab hours on regular basis.
-  * A Code review must have been done at least once at midterm time.
+  * A first project discussion must have been done at least once at midterm time.

 * Final Project Submission

-  * All code and documentation mus tbe checked into github well before the semester is over.
+  * All code and documentation must be checked into GitHub well before the semester is over.
 This allows us to give you feedback for improvements.